-Having won the conditional hand of the fair lady, Twain escalated his campaign to make her his ideal.
-Many have commented on Livy's efforts to reform Twain, but few have realized that Twain was also intent on changing Livy.
-His reforms, however, took a different tack.
-Obviously he was uninterested in moral reform, but he did want her to be completely his ideal, so he addressed her in terms which defined his ideal.
+Obviously he was uninterested in moral reform, track. but he did want her to be completely his ideal, so he addressed her, using terms which defined his ideal.
 The critics of Livy have read Twain's letters to her, and have concluded that Twain felt inferior to Livy, unworthy of her, and, therefore, he had to beg her to accept him and to make him acceptable.
 However, even before he met her, he had told Mrs. Fairbanks that this was the sort of woman he wanted.
 Livy was not the first girl he had ever met; she was, though, the first who fit what Twain wanted.
 The picture of Livy given in the love letters has alienated those who were willing to believe that she destroyed Twain.
 The reason is understandable.
-The Livy Twain addresses is too good, too pure, too noble, too honorable.
+The Livy Twain writes to is too good, too pure, too noble, too honorable.
 Just as the boys of St. Petersburg hated the town good boy, the critics hated Livy, feeling that no man could measure up to such standards, no man could be worthy of such a paragon.
 So much sweetness tended to nauseate the critics.
 And had Livy been exactly as Twain pictured her, she might well have destroyed him and their union might have been quite unhappy.
 The fact remains that they were not unhappy at all.

 Twain wrote the love letters to Livy, to his ideal, and the traits he attributed to her are real, but carried a little further than the actual reality.
-Livy was a women to be admired and loved, but Twain carried this very normal love a few steps further and transformed Livy into a goddess to be worshiped and feared.
+Livy was a woman to be admired and loved, but Twain carried this very normal love a few steps further and transformed Livy into a goddess to be worshiped and feared.
 This transformation was not Livy's but Twain's, as he created her in the image of all he desired.
-Although letters show that Livy objected to being put on such a pedestal, e there was nothing she could do about it except accept the situation.
+Although letters show that Livy objected to being put on such a pedestal, there was nothing she could do about it except accept the situation.
 Far from the usual picture of Livy deciding what Twain will be, there is a picture of Twain decreeing what Livy shall be.
 Livy became a thing to worship as Twain claimed that his worship of her would save him from all sin, past and present, lifting him from the very pit.